Summer BushMoot guidelines.

 • Mixed rubbish should be in black bags or if possible burned on your fires (cardboard etc)

-• No dogs are allowed on site.
+• No dogs or animals are allowed on site.

 • Parking should be in specified areas.